GLBRC/cnor_pub/README.md

 - cNOR_raw.csv
     - The isotopic data presented in the main text and used to determine KIEs (Figures 1-3, Table 1, Figures S5-6, Table S1)
     - Excludes data collected after N<sub>2</sub>O production plateaued
+    - Note that this file can also be generated using cNOR_all_raw.csv as input and running the `controls_cNOR_pub` code.

 ### controls_cNOR_pub
 - no_enzyme_GC-ECD.csv